Faculty Handbook 2016–17

 When academic requirements are changed, students may elect to comply with the new requirements or to remain under the requirements by which they are governed at the time of the change.
 The choice must be declared with the student’s advisor and noted on the graduation application submitted to the Office of the Registrar.
 (Academic Requirements for Degree Programs: Overview, Purchase College Catalog)

-For information on the EPC and the Academic Councils, please refer to Articles VI and VII in the Faculty Bylaws, which are available on the College Policies site.
+For information on the EPC and the Academic Councils, please refer to the Faculty Bylaws, which are available on the College Policies site.

 For updates or comments on the contents of this page…